hungdinh125/github-docs-example/README.md

 ## Step 6 - Link to another file
 Github supports to link to documents in other places.

+> Below is an example of linking to markdown file in misc folder

 [Ironman](/misc/ironman.md)

 ## References